lawsonkeith/Bee-Bot/README.md

 6. Now modify your program again updating your offsets and run the sketch, with updated offsets.
 7. Repeat this process until your program is returning 0 for every gyro, 0 for X and Y accel, and +16384 for Z accel.
 8. Once you achieve this, those are the offsets for that MPU6050, you will have to repeat this for every MPU6050 you use.

+## Calibration - Motors
+Unless you copy my setup you'll also need to calibrate the motors and PID parameters.
+The motors are scaled to +/- 1000 where 0 just about gets them moving.
+1000 won't be 100% duty cycle though the all motors have a linear region, you'll have to find it for your robot by modifying the code to see how far the robot travels at certain demands in fixed time periods.
+For me 20-80% duty cycle was linear, within that there has to be headroom for the PID to actually control robot heading.

+Also you may need to the alter the PID constants, there's loads of info on how to do this on the web.